DevExpress/testcafe/docs/articles/documentation/using-testcafe/using-testcafe-docker-image.md

 TestCafe provides a preconfigured Docker image with Chromium and Firefox installed.
 Therefore, you can avoid manual installation of browsers and the testing framework on the server.

-To learn how to install Docker to your system, see [Install Docker](https://docs.docker.com/engine/installation/).
+To learn how to install Docker on your system, see [Install Docker](https://docs.docker.com/engine/installation/).

 After Docker is installed, download the TestCafe Docker image from the repository.